lbryio/lbry.tech/documents/glossary.md

 ### Key

-Could mean an ECDSA public or private key, or AES symmetric encryption key.
-AES is not used in the protocol itself (only to encrypt the ECDSA keys and other sensitive data), so usually the word *key* means an ECDSA key.
-When talking about *keys*, people usually mean private keys as public key can always be derived from a private one.
+Could mean an ECDSA public or private key, or an AES symmetric encryption key.
+AES is not used in the protocol itself (it only encrypts the ECDSA keys and other sensitive data), so usually the word *key* means an ECDSA key.
+When talking about *keys*, people usually mean private keys as public keys can always be derived from a private one.
 See also *Private Key* and *Public Key*.

 ### Key fee